-Purpose: Exercises are conducted to assess and improve the effectiveness and efficiency of cybersecurity services and functions.
 This service addresses both the needs of the organization and the needs of its constituents.
 More specifically, through the simulation of cybersecurity events/incidents, exercises can be used for one or several objectives:

-Demonstrate: Illustrate cybersecurity services and functions, as well as vulnerabilities, threats, and risks, in order to raise awareness.

-Train: Instruct staff on new tools, techniques and procedures:

-- Exercise: Provide an opportunity for staff to use tools, techniques and procedures they are expected to be knowledgeable about.
+- Demonstrate: Illustrate cybersecurity services and functions, as well as vulnerabilities, threats, and risks, in order to raise awareness. - Train: Instruct staff on new tools, techniques, and procedures: - Exercise: Provide an opportunity for staff to use tools, techniques, and procedures they are expected to be knowledgeable about.
 Exercising is necessary for perishable skills and helps improve and maintain efficiency. - Assess: Analyze and understand the level of effectiveness and efficiency of cybersecurity services and functions, as well as the level of staff preparedness. - Verify: Determine whether a specified level of effectiveness and/or efficiency can be achieved for cybersecurity services and functions.

-Outcome: To improve the effectiveness and efficiency of cybersecurity services and functions, and identify opportunities for further improvements.
+Outcome: The effectiveness and efficiency of cybersecurity services and functions is improved and opportunities for further improvements are identified.

-Depending on the specific objective(s) of an exercise, cybersecurity may also be demonstrated to internal or external stakeholders, staff can be trained, and the efficiency and effectiveness of tools, services and functions can be assessed and/or verified.
-Lessons for improving future exercises can also be identified, and a report delivered to management or other key stakeholders.
+Depending on the specific objective(s) of an exercise, cybersecurity may also be demonstrated to internal or external stakeholders, staff can be trained, and the efficiency and effectiveness of tools, services, and functions can be assessed and/or verified.
+Lessons for improving future exercises can also be identified and a report delivered to management or other key stakeholders.

-List of functions which are considered to be part of the implementation of this service:
+The following functions are considered to be part of the implementation of this service:

+- Requirements analysis

-- Requirements Analysis - Format and environment development
+- Format and environment development

 - Scenario development

-- Executing exercises
+- Exercises execution

 - Exercise outcome review